- 1 You May Also Like To Check:

 The most Irish as it gets, St. James Corner is counting down the seconds until that next St Patrick’s Day.
 You can get in on the fun by completing three hours during weekdays by purchasing the option of a select beer at $5, a house lager that costs $3.50 in addition to highballs and wine from the house for just $4.

-👉 Time: 6 to 7 p.m.
-From between Wednesday and Saturday
+Time: 6 to 7 p.m.
+Between Wednesday and Saturday

 Get ready for the stage or concert with a trip to Teatro.
 Take advantage of a half-off light-bar menu while sipping a Peroni beer highball, house wine, or a highball for just $6.